ooterness/AdventOfCode/README.md

 This is repository holds my solutions to the [Advent of Code](https://adventofcode.com/) puzzles.

+# 2017

+This year was solved using Rust, over the course of 2023.

+Environment: Windows 10 / Cargo 1.66.1

+# 2018

+This year was solved using Python, in 2022 December through 2023 January.

+Environment: Windows 10 / Anaconda 4.8.2

 # 2019

 This is the first year I participated in real-time.
 Everything before this year was done after-the-fact.